Library and Information Science at Simmons University

 Please refer to the links below to explore the key courses and electives in each curricular track:

-Students may now complete the master of science degree program in library and information science fully online.
+Students may complete the master of science degree program in library and information science fully online.
 Students may choose the DYO (Design Your Own) option, and customize their degree program to reflect their professional goals.
-Or, they may choose to concentrate their studies in archives management.
+Or, they may choose to concentrate their studies in archives management or information science and technology.

 Excepting mode of delivery, online courses are identical to face to face courses in content and learning objectives.
 Online courses are asynchronous, meaning that teaching and learning in the online course environment is not bound to time or place.
 Just as face-to-face students must meet assignment deadlines set by their instructors and actively engage in learning in the classroom space, online students are similarly obligated to complete assignments on time and participate in learning activities.
 The difference between the online and face-to-face experience: online students may access and engage with organized learning materials anytime and anywhere they are connected to the Internet.